telerik/kendo-ui-core/docs/api/javascript/drawing.md

 ### exportSVG
 Exports a group of drawing elements as an SVG document.

+The group will be positioned at [0, 0] in the exported file.
+It's dimensions will be used as default dimensions for the image.

 The export operation is asynchronous and returns a [promise](http://api.jquery.com/Types/#Promise).